-The Management Company will use the commitment approach, according to CSSF Circular 11/512 and article 47 of the CSSF Regulation 10/04, for determining the global exposure risk of the Sub-Fund.
+To determine the global exposure risk of the Sub-Fund, the Management Company will use the commitment approach as provided for in CSSF Circular 11/512 and article 47 of the CSSF Regulation 10/04.

-The Sub-Fund's total commitment to financial derivative instruments is limited to 100% of the Sub-Fund's total net assets, which is quantified as the sum, as an absolute value, of the individual commitments, after consideration of the possible effects of netting and coverage.
+The Sub-Fund's total commitment to financial derivative instruments is limited to 100% of the Sub-Fund's total net assets, which is quantified as the sum (as an absolute value) of the individual commitments after consideration of the possible effects of netting and coverage.
 The Sub-Fund will make use of financial derivatives instruments in a manner not to materially alter its risk profile over what would be the case if financial derivatives instruments were not used.